SwedbankPay/developer.swedbankpay.com/pay/getting-started.md

 menu_order: 300
 ---

-The **Payments Only Redirect** integration consists of three main steps.
+The integration consists of three main steps.
 **Creating** the payment order, **displaying** the payment menu, and **capturing** the funds.
 In addition, there are other post purchase options you need.
 We get to them later on.